Hail to the Orange

-"Hail to the Orange" (along with "Illinois Loyalty") is the alma mater of the University of Illinois at Urbana–Champaign.
+"Hail to the Orange" (along with "Illinois Loyalty") is the alma mater of the University of Illinois Urbana–Champaign.
 Its alternate version, "Hail to the Purple," is an official song of the fraternity Sigma Alpha Epsilon.
 The song was written in 1910 by two students: Harold Vater Hill, credited with the music, and Howard Ruggles Green, credited with the lyrics.

 History

 In the summer of 1910, Hill and Green composed and entered "Hail to the Orange" and several other songs into a contest for a student-composed opera.
 The opera was never finished, so the two attempted to sell the musical numbers to a publisher.
 They managed to sell "Oskee Wow-Wow" to Charley Graham, the manager of the U. of I. Supply Store (also known as the Co-Op) for $100; however, Graham refused to accept "Hail to the Orange" even as a gift to be printed on the cover of "Oskee Wow-Wow," citing the song's lack of "punch."
 Hill and Green rewrote the song and gave it to the national secretary of their fraternity, Sigma Alpha Epsilon, who copyrighted it in 1915 and published it in the fraternity songbook.
 "Hail to the Purple" has been an essential song for the fraternity's chapters ever since.

 The original version, "Hail to the Orange," was first sung by a fraternity quartet at the 1911 Post-Exam Jubilee.
 It grew in favor through continued presentations at various glee contests.
 The song quickly became an essential symbol of school spirit, being published in several official university songbooks and sung at hundreds of university events.
 Green returned to Champaign for the 1922 homecoming and to his surprise, "Hail to the Orange" had been enjoying brisk sales and neither he nor Hill were being credited as its authors.
 While he eventually managed to assign credit to himself and Hill as the songwriters, Green did not receive royalties from its sales until the U. of I. Supply Store's copyright expired—twenty-eight years after he and Hill had written the song.